 Step-by-step instructions:

-- Apply to loofahs: Either soak sponges in the solution for 2-4 hours, or spray/brush it on liberally
+- Apply to loofahs: Either soak sponges in the solution for 2-4 hours, or spray liberally

-- Sun dry: Place treated loofahs in direct sunlight; the combination of citric acid and UV rays accelerates bleaching
+- Sun dry: Place treated loofahs in direct sunlight

 - Reapply daily: Spray with more lemon solution each day and return to sun